carlgira/oracle-aq-demo/README.md

 /
 ```

-Check the log of weblogic to see the printed message.
+Check the log to see the message.

-\** *Tested on database 19c and 12c*
+** *Tested on database 19c and 12c*

 ## References
 The original code is from the repo [https://github.com/daitangio/oracle-aq-jms](https://github.com/daitangio/oracle-aq-jms)